PennyLaneAI/qml/README.md

 * All contributions must be made under the Apache 2.0 license.

-* The title should be clear and concise, and if an implementation, be similar to the paper that is being implemented.
+* The title should be clear and concise, and if based on a paper it should be similar to the paper that is being implemented.

-* All tutorials/implementations should include a summary below the title.
+* All demos should include a summary below the title.
   The summary should be 1-3 sentences that makes clear the goal and outcome of the tutorial, and links to any papers/resources used.